SpaceDandy13/rcos-status-updates/fall_2018/week.md

 Third week:
 1.Still learning javascript.
 2.I think I find the reason why VR view can not work on the website.
 By looking at the code, I find that pictures are stored in aws.
 So I think maybe there is something wrong with the account.

+Fourth week:
+1.Leaning Aframe.
+2.The database(photos) is not the reason why VR view does not work.
+We changed the url and use a school cardboard instead of aws.
+It become harder to debug because previous members wrote many codes.